MagickLizard/SalesforceNotes/README.md

         • If the master record is deleted, the child record is also deleted.

-        • In a relationship between a standard object and custom object, the custom object will always be the detail record.
+        • In a relationship between a standard object and custom object:
+          The custom object will always be the detail record.

 • An object can have maximum of two master objects.
 In otherwords a junction Table can be created in Salesforce.
 In cases of multiple objects, both the masters are required.
 If one master is deleted, the child object gets